deepblue597/beaver-doc/docs/grammar/features.md

   `generated_feature = keep_feature1 * keep_feature2 - keep_feature3`
 - **target_feature:** The target feature of your data.

 All of the above categories are optional.
-If the user does not specify either `keep_features` or `generated_features`, Beaver will retain all features from the
+If the user does not specify either `keep_features` or `generated_features`, Beaver will retain all features from the data by default.